Justin99x/bl-sdk-mods/SpeedrunPractice/README.md

 If at any point an amp shield with damage >= 175 is obtained, no more shield vendors are checked.

 ## Changelog

+### Version 1.4
+- Save states are now stored in the save file itself.
+- Added Evil Smasher stacking so that the mod can be used for All Quests.
+- Changed keybinds for adding/removing stacks to a single "set" keybind for each.
+- Changed internal logic of infinite ammo stacking to exactly mimic the old patches.
+- Changed internal logic of weapon merging to exactly mimic the old patches.
+- Removed dependency on Commander.

 ### Version 1.3
 - Added gear randomizer keybind.